smitrajput/pay-no-load/README.md

       },
    ```

-   Adding the page definition :
+   Add the page definition :

    ```json
    {